Yorkshire holiday cottages to rent

-Purchasing a holiday home could be one of the biggest purchases you will make, and mistakes can turn the dream into a nightmare.
-Here are our top tips around making a calculated investment and securing your perfect bolthole….
+Purchasing a holiday property could be one of the biggest purchases you will make.
+Here are our top tips for new owners looking to secure their perfect investment…

 Do Your Research

 Don’t let your heart rule your head.
-Before proceeding with the purchase, obtain an independent valuation and property survey to identify potential problems e.g. subsidence, damp, flooding and seek expert legal advice.
-Any findings could well give you the opportunity to negotiate on the price.
+Before purchasing, obtain an independent valuation and property survey to identify potential problems e.g. subsidence, damp, flooding and seek expert legal advice.
+Any findings could help you negotiate the price.

 Can you legally rent the place?
 If it’s a flat/apartment then running a holiday let may not be allowed within the leasehold.